 This approach is not a one-size-fits-all model.
 But leadership needs to be having these conversations, and not just about compensation models.
 Leaders need to talk about how technology, marketing and a robust mentorship program can serve as a differentiator for the firm, aiding in producers’ and firm’s success.
 A producer compensation strategy is not for the faint of heart.
 The top performing firms attack this challenge head-on and have built cultures that embrace change, no matter how difficult and uncomfortable it can be.

 The industry has evolved considerably over the past ten years and so have your competition and customers.
 Now it’s time for producers to adapt for sustainable change.
 The necessary resources that an average brokerage needs to win and retain customers have transformed and producer compensation models have not kept up.
 Has yours?
+If not, reach out and have a conversation with an insurance agency consultants from MarshBerry to see just how your producer compensation model can lead to an increase in sales year after year.

 If you have questions about Today’s ViewPoint, or about creating a compensation strategy for your firm, please email or call Eric Kuhen, Senior Consultant, at 440.637.8118.